jonasmcferreira/adventures/docs/grimherald/grimherald.md

-# Grimdark
+# Grim Herald

 ![page break](images/sword.png){ width="300" }

 ---
 ## Inspired by Deathbringer

-Grimdark draws its inspiration from the Deathbringer addon created by the Dungeoncraft [YouTube channel](https://www.youtube.com/@DUNGEONCRAFT1) and [Patreon](https://www.patreon.com/DungeonCraftYouTube).
-Building upon the innovative ideas and concepts presented in Deathbringer, Grimdark takes the spirit of gritty and intense tabletop role-playing to new heights.
+Grim Herald draws its inspiration from the Deathbringer addon created by the Dungeoncraft [YouTube channel](https://www.youtube.com/@DUNGEONCRAFT1) and [Patreon](https://www.patreon.com/DungeonCraftYouTube).
+Building upon the innovative ideas and concepts presented in Deathbringer, Grim Herald takes the spirit of gritty and intense tabletop role-playing to new heights.

 ---
 ## Definitions